drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

 Psychological safety, as described in {% include link.html title="Amy Edmondson's The Fearless Organization" tag="thefearlessorg" %}, is the shared belief that speaking up is safe.
 But safety is not established by announcing it.
 It is established by what happens when somebody delays a decision, challenges a favored proposal or admits that they cannot yet support the plan.

+As I argued in [You can't threaten your way to effective engineering]({{ site.baseurl }}/psychological-safety/), engineering judgment does not survive fear.
+People surface their strongest objections only when they trust that colleagues will treat the objection as an attempt to improve the decision, not evidence that they are negative, obstructive or difficult to work with.
+In a low-trust environment, concerns arrive pre-softened because the person raising them is managing both the risk to the project and the risk to their reputation.

 The test is not whether dissent is permitted.
 The test is whether dissent changes the conversation without damaging the dissenter.
+A high-trust team does not merely allow someone to slow the meeting down.
+It treats that interruption as part of doing the work well.

 ## Once public, the decision started defending itself